Windsor, ON

 Tips for Success on Test Day

-1. Use a drivng school car as this will help examienrs be more lenient as they know you have practice.
-And they have access to dual brakes and will be more at ease.
+1. Use a driving school car: This will help examiners be more lenient as they know you have practice.
+They also have access to dual brakes and will be more at ease.
 Rent our school's car for your test

-4. Stay calm — one mistake doesn’t mean failure if you recover safely.
+4. Stay calm: One mistake doesn't mean failure if you recover safely.
+Examiners look for overall safe driving, not perfection.

-5. Politely ask for clarification if instructions aren’t clear.
+5. Communicate clearly: Politely ask for clarification if instructions aren't clear.
+It's better to ask than to make an unsafe maneuver.

 Final Thoughts